-The government has also announced that the sale of new petrol and diesel cars is to be banned from 2030.
+The UK government has announced that the sale of new petrol and diesel cars is to be banned from 2030.
 This will only increase the rate at which mechanics gain their qualifications, meaning over the next decade there will be a boom in EV mechanics.

 How much does it cost to service an EV?